-The mission of the Certified Athletic Training staff at Mercersburg is to provide quality health care for all interscholastic athlete participants.
-This includes the prevention of athletic injuries and providing evaluation, first aid, triage, and rehabilitation of injuries incurred while participating on Mercersburg's sport teams.
-The ATCs provide a program for a safe return to the previous activity level before injury and also provide educational programming for student trainers, coaches, and athletes.
+The mission of the Certified Athletic Training staff at Mercersburg is to provide quality health care for all participants in interscholastic athletics.
+This includes the prevention of athletic injuries and providing evaluation, first aid, triage, and rehabilitation of injuries incurred while participating on Mercersburg teams.
+Our certified athletic trainers (ATCs) provide a program for a safe return to the previous activity level before injury and also provide educational programming for student trainers, coaches, and athletes.
 This programming includes training in awareness, heat acclimitization, and sudden cardiac arrests.
-ATC's administer targeted training and refreshers for all coaches in areas of injury protocol and Emergency Action Plan.
+ATCs administer targeted training and refreshers for all coaches in areas of injury protocol and the Emergency Action Plan.

 Athletic Training Center